AutomatedProcessImprovement/Simod/README.md

-# SiMo-Discoverer
+# Simod

-SiMo-Discoverer combines several process mining techniques to fully automate the generation and validation of BPS models.
+Simod combines several process mining techniques to fully automate the generation and validation of BPS models.
 The only input required by the SiMo-Discoverer method is an eventlog in XES, MXML or CSV format.

 ### Prerequisites